jarviscanada/jarvis_data_eng_AyeshaHamad/linux_sql/README.md

 ![Basic_architecture](assets/Basic_architecture.png)

 ## Scripts
-*(I already mentioned how to use in quick start, can you guide me what to explain here, commands how to execute or actual code)*

 Every script/file is explained with a diagram so that it would be easier to understand how it is executed and what is the purpose.